covcom/300CEM/README.md

 This repository is for module 300CEM 'Android Application Development' at Coventry University.
 The module leader of this module is Jianhua Yang.

 There are altogether 22 labs to be delivered in 11 weeks.
 That is 2 labs per week.
-This document contains the module plan for academic year 15-16, and assessment plan (subject to changes).
-In the Android part of the module, we closely follow the overall structure/pace of the iOS part whenever possible.
-For iOS part of the module see [here](https://github.com/covcom/300CEM).
+This current document contains the module plan for academic year 16-17, for assessment plan please refer to Moodle.
+Our Schoold also offers an iOS module, see [here](https://github.com/covcom/300CEM).

 # Teaching plan